 Another great tip is visualising yourself meeting those goals.
 If your aim is to get fitter, or lose weight or whatever, think of yourself enjoying the benefits of reaching that goal.
 You can complete that marathon you always said you’d do, you can feel confident in your body, you can keep up with the annoyingly chirpy pilates instructor!
 The point is to think about the feeling that that achievement will give you and to know that putting in the work will get you there.

 Of course you’re not going to want to workout if you don’t like your exercise routine!
 The point of exercise is to enjoy it!
 It boosts our energy, makes us feel good and can be a great way to feel you’ve accomplished something!
 There are so many online workouts that there’s simply no excuse to settle for something that doesn’t suit you.
 Drop that boring treadmill hour and replace it with some Zumba, some peppy pilates or a circuit workout that will really get your blood pumping!
-Variety is the spice of life, especially now, so go have a gawk on YouTube and find something that works for you!
+Variety is the spice of life so go have a gawk on YouTube and find something that works for you!

 Make an amazing playlist